 You can save alot with combined shipping so drop us a line, let us know where you are from and what you want and we send you an invoice.

 Thanks for your attention and hear from you soon!

 It is a great honor and pleasure to finally announce the release of the first soundtrack on Cineploit by Italian artist LUIGI PORTO !

 September 8th LUIGI PORTO´s score for ROMANO SCAVOLINI´s upcoming film „L´Apocalisse delle Scimmie“ will be released under the title “Scimmie” (Cine 10).There will be 250 copies as an LP/CD Set, 250 LP only and 500 copies as a Digi CD.

 Luigi Porto is an Italian musician and composer.
 He released some experimental songwriting albums with his former solo project Appleyard College, and with the Italian band Maisie.
 He is a resident composer in a contemporary opera company based in New York City.

 With a background in visual arts, he works also as a sound designer in films and theatre performances.
 SCIMMIE, his first release under his own name, is a soundtrack to an unreleased experimental movie.

 In his own words:

-“SCIMMIE is a musical conversation that flows parallel to the film by Romano Scavolini.
 These were the agreements.
-When we met, he told me “I don’t want film music.
+When we met the first time, he told me “I don’t want film music.
 You have to create a sort of “pain symphony”, something that continues even if the film stops, a music that doesn’t care”.

 ROMANO SCAVOLINI is probably known best for his movies „Un Bianco Vestito per Mariale“ (aka „Spirits of Death“), „Dog Tags – Platoon to hell“, „Savage Hunt“ or „Nightmare“. „L´Apocalisse delle Scimmie“ is starring John Phillip Law in his last role before his death.